jsjol/jsjol.github.io/_pages/research.md

 {% include base_path %}

 My overarching goal is to **accelerate scientific and technological progress using machine learning and optimization**.
+To exemplify what that can mean more concretely, I highlight a few examples of ongoing research projects below.

 Before moving to Uppsala University, I mainly worked on applications to medical imaging and radiotherapy planning.
-Some of these are described in more detail below.
-Recently, however, I've also made new forays into scientific computing, rechargeable batteries, and astrophysics.
+These are also described in more detail below.

-For a complete list of publications, please refer to [my Google Scholar page](https://scholar.google.se/citations?user=AlF2g-YAAAAJ&hl=en).
+For a complete list of publications, please refer to my [Google Scholar](https://scholar.google.se/citations?user=AlF2g-YAAAAJ&hl=en).